thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/magic/The_Mind_Arts/Meditation_and_Focus.md

 ---
+collection: Harrypedia
-title: "The Mind Arts: Meditation and Focus"
+title: The Mind Arts: Meditation and Focus
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 This is probably the weekest attempt to dodge the problems of [Occlumency],